-7 Silent Signs You Could Have Insulin Resistance
+7 Signs You Could Have Insulin Resistance

-Symptom of insulin resistance: Large pores and acne
+Large pores and acne

 Sebum, the oil that lubricates the skin, is overproduced in those who suffer from insulin resistance syndrome.
 According to research, including a study published in 2016 in the Journal of the American Academy of Dermatology, a diet rich in carbohydrates promotes this overproduction, causing acne.
-Eating more fresh vegetables and lean meats and consuming less sugar can help combat this and other insulin resistance symptoms.
+Eating more fresh vegetables and lean meats can help combat this and other insulin resistance symptoms.
 Here are some myths and truths you should know about large pores.

-Symptom of insulin resistance: Polycystic ovarian syndrome
+Polycystic ovarian syndrome

-Symptom of insulin resistance: Hair loss in women
+Hair loss in women

 In addition to fat storage and regulating sugar levels, insulin helps regulates hair growth.
-Women who suffer from insulin resistance are prone to alopecia, or female pattern baldness, suggests research, including one study published in 2015 in the Australasian Journal of Dermatology.
+Women who suffer from insulin resistance may be prone to alopecia, or female pattern baldness, suggests research, including one study published in 2015 in the Australasian Journal of Dermatology.
 Women who lose more than the typical amount of hair per day, estimated at about 250 strands, should be checked for insulin resistance as this may be the root cause.

 - National Institute of Diabetes and Digestive and Kidney Diseases: “Insulin Resistance & Prediabetes.”